-11 Taxation
+12 Taxation

-The Scheme is a registered Pension Scheme under Chapter 2 of Part 4 of the Finance Act 2004 and is therefore exempt from income tax and capital gains tax.
-The tax charge in the Revenue Account represents irrecoverable withholding taxes arising on investment income.
+The Scheme is a registered pension scheme under Chapter 2 of Part 4 of the Finance Act 2004 and is therefore exempt from income tax and capital gains tax.
+The tax charge in the Fund Account (see note 9) represents irrecoverable withholding taxes arising on investment income.

-12 Fair value determination
+13 Fair value determination

-This note categorises the investment assets and liabilities held by the Section into specific levels which correspond to how its market value has been determined.
-Market values can be determined from a number of sources including taking pricing information from market data i.e. a stock exchange, or using a valuation model not widely available.
+In plain English - what does this show?
+This note categorises the investment assets and liabilities held by the Bank Section into specific levels which correspond to how its market value has been determined.
+Market values can be determined from a number of sources including taking pricing information from market data i.e. a stock exchange, or using a valuation model not widely available i.e. a stock exchange, or using a valuation model not widely available.